 Best mind mapping software for beginners

-The moment you log in to Coggle, you'll see the central node of a new mind map, along with an enticing plus sign to get started adding new nodes and ideas.
-Each time you click on the plus sign to create a new child node, Coggle will automatically choose the direction and placement of the new node.
-But you can always drag the nodes around to rearrange into a format that fits your layout a little better.
+The moment you start a diagram in Coggle, you'll see the central node of a new mind map, along with an enticing plus sign to get started adding new nodes and ideas.
+Each time you click on the plus sign to create a new child node, Coggle will automatically choose the direction, placement, and color of the new node.
+But you can always drag the nodes around to rearrange things into a format that fits your layout a little better.
+Or you can right-click on them and select Choose Style to change the color, or if you're on the Awesome plan, the line style and thickness of the connections.

 One of our favorite features is that Coggle lets you format your mind map items and messages with Markdown, so you can get as fancy as you need to while adding your text, images, and links to the canvas.